 Read the article: DNA fingerprinting

-Though TAE buffer and TBE buffer works same in electrophoresis, both have their own benefits and drawbacks.
+Though TAE buffer and TBE buffer works the same in electrophoresis, both have their own benefits and drawbacks.

 TAE buffer can interfere with enzymatic reaction and protect DNA, in contrast, TBE buffer can not.